jdevfullstack-tutorials/display-resolution-review/README.md

 Viewing distance is a little bit farther since the projection is bigger.
 But still, it is a good one.
-That's really good for poor eyesight.
-4k resolution actually is not so good for poor eyesight so that Mac still has the option to lower the resolution.
+4k resolution is not so good for poor eyesight so that Mac provided the option to lower the resolution thereby making all things appear bigger than the default.

 Also, some external 27-Inch monitors are already curved.
 This actually has no